muqeetiqbal2/Discussion-Portal-with-Django-IdeaExchange/README.md

 3. Create a virtual environment:
 `python3 -m venv env`

-5. Activate the virtual environment:
+4. Activate the virtual environment:
 `source env/bin/activate`

-6. Install the requirements:
-`pip install -r requirements.txt`

-6. Set up the database:
+5. Set up the database:
 `python manage.py migrate`

-7. Run the server:
+6. Run the server:
 `python manage.py runserver`

 8. Open your web browser and navigate to http://localhost:8000/ to view the application.